racket/rhombus/design/class/class.md

 nonfinal.

-Each `field` clause adds additional mutable fields to the class, but the extra fields are not including in the default constructor, etc.
+Each `field` clause adds additional mutable fields to the class, but the extra fields are not included in the default constructor, etc.

 The `constructor`, `binding` and `annotation` clause forms support customizing those aspects of the class.
-In each case, the form expects an identifier afterward that is bound to the representation's constructor, binding, or annotation that would otherwise apply without customization.
+In each case, the form expects an identifier afterward that is bound to the default constructor, binding, or annotation, or a curried version in the case of subclassing.

 If `internal` is present, then it binds the associated `identifier` to the representation in the same context as the `class` definition, and